puppetlabs/puppet-docs/source/learning/modules.markdown

 So... you _could_ just paste in all your more general code as boilerplate atop your more specific code.
 There are ways to do that and get away with it.
 But that's the road down into the valley of the 4,000-line manifest.
 The road to happiness is to separate your code out into meaningful units and then call those units by name as needed.

 Thus, resource collections and modules!
-In a few minutes, you'll be able to maintain your manifest code in one place and declare groups of it like this:
+In a few minutes, you'll be able to maintain your manifest code in one place and declare whole groups of it like this:

     class {'security_base': }
     class {'webserver_base': }
     class {'appserver': }

 And after that, it'll get even better.
-But first things first:
+But first things first.

 Classes
 -------

 Classes are singleton collections of resources that Puppet can apply selectively.
 You can think of them as blocks of code that can be turned on or off.

 If you know any object-oriented programming, try to ignore it for a little while, because that's not the kind of class we're talking about.
-Puppet classes could also be called "roles" or "aspects;" they describe one part of what makes up a system's nature.
+Puppet classes could also be called "roles" or "aspects;" they describe one part of what makes up a system's identity.

 ### Defining

-Before you can use a class, you have to **define** it, which is done with the `class` keyword, a name, and a block of code:`class someclass { ... }`.
+Before you can use a class, you have to **define** it, which is done with the `class` keyword, a name, and a block of code:

+    class someclass {
+      ...
+    }

-Well, you have a block of code hanging around from last chapter's exercises, right?
-Let's just wrap _that_ in a class definition!
+Well, hey: you have a block of code hanging around from last chapter's exercises, right?
+May as well just wrap _that_ in a class definition!

 {% highlight ruby %}
     # ntp-class1.pp